waynewu6250/ML_DL_Projects/README.md

 ### 4. Movie Bot with keras
 This is the nlp project completely done by Ting-Wei Wu with data preprocessing and keras seq2seq model establishment. <br>

-Run `python train.py` to train the model on dataset preferably with gpu. <br>
-Run `python test.py` could interact with the bot with simple conversations which could be trained better with more computational sources. <br>

 Training data are extracted from movie_lines.tsv.
 Detailed descriptions are shown in the jupyter notebook: LHW4-Short-base.ipynb.

 ---